Loop3D/noddy_qt/README.md

 # Noddy (Qt port)

 Noddy is a geological forward-modelling application originally developed at Imperial College, University of London (created 1981-2) and then updated at
-Monash University (first released 1994), latest changes carried out at The University f Western Australia.
+Monash University (first released 1994), latest changes carried out at The University of Western Australia.
 It builds a 3D geological model from a user-specified sequence of tectonic/depositional events (folds, faults, unconformities, dykes, plugs, ...), voxelises the result into a block model, and forward-calculates gravity and magnetic anomalies from it.